Standards Based Grading & Report Cards

 - Standards-based grading focuses on a student’s progress toward meeting grade-level standards rather than a simple accumulation of points.

-- To earn the highest mark of a “EX”, students must demonstrate exceptional understanding of the standard, not just general understanding of the standard, requiring students to show they can think more deeply and tackle more complex problems on their assignments with consistency and independence.
+- To earn the highest mark of an “A(4)”, students must demonstrate exceptional understanding of the standard, not just general understanding of the standard, requiring students to show they can think more deeply and tackle more complex problems on their assignments with consistency and independence.

 - It is less subject to being influenced by non-academic behaviors, such as tardiness or not speaking up in class.